Cuisine of Equatorial Guinea

 Chilies and other spices are popular.
 Key ingredients in Equatoguinean cuisine come from local plants and animals, including plantains, sweet potato, breadfruit, cassava, yam, cocoyam (known locally as malanga), groundnuts, and snails.

 As for desserts, a highlight is the dish akwadu, which features baked bananas with coconut.
 For drinks, specialties include topé (palm wine) and malamba.
-Equatoguinean coffee and cocoa production peaked during the colonial period but has fallen significantly since, and what is referred to as "chocolate" in the country, also known as modica, is actually the seed of the African mango (also known as ogbono) that's sold powdered or in a block.
+Equatoguinean coffee and cocoa production peaked during the colonial period but has fallen significantly since, and what is referred to as "chocolate" in the country, also known as modica, is actually the seed of the African mango (also known as ogbono) that is sold powdered or in a block.

 Agriculture in Equatorial Guinea is not significantly industrialized and more commonly done on small farms.
 A large portion of the population still only has access to one meal a day.
 However, special events such as weddings are celebrated with large banquets.